FordPipatkittikul/majorReview-be/src/main/java/README.md

 - Managing dependencies between beans (Dependency Injection).
 - Managing the lifecycle of beans (initialization and destruction).

-How are Beans defined

-Below this These annotations mark a class as a Spring-managed bean.
-When the Spring Boot application starts, it will Scan the classpath for these annotations and automatically register them as beans in the IoC container.

 1)
 - `@Component`: A generic stereotype annotation to mark a class as a Spring-managed bean.